 Another biofuel feedstock that shows great potential is algae.
 The green sludge can yield 1200 to 10,000 gallons of biofuel per acre, which is far more than the 48 gallons per acre that soybeans can produce.
 Algae can be grown in non-potable water and it holds CO2, further enhancing its benefits.
 Algae is getting a lot of attention, but its future remains uncertain.

 Government support for renewable fuels is strong.
 The Economic Stimulus Act provides $800 million for biofuels, and $217 million has already been allocated for 2009.

 Biofuels will help lessen our dependence on petroleum, but won't replace our need for oil entirely.
 Some say hydrogen will be the ultimate fuel, but that will require a considerable investment in infrastructure to manufacture and distribute hydrogen.

-A U.S. company called KiOR Inc. has developed a process for converting wood chip residue and other biomass into biodiesel and gasoline.
+A U.S. company called KiOR Inc. (now Inaeris Technologies) has developed a process for converting wood chip residue and other biomass into biodiesel and gasoline.
 After converting biomass into a renewable crude oil base stock, the raw material is refined into gasoline and diesel fuel using conventional hydrotreating equipment.

-According to KiOR, the gasoline and biodiesel produced by their process will reduce direct lifecycle greenhouse gas emissions by more than 80% compared to fossil-based gasoline and diesel.
+According to company, the gasoline and biodiesel produced by their process will reduce direct lifecycle greenhouse gas emissions by more than 80% compared to fossil-based gasoline and diesel.